BRUNCHASAURUS

 Color and Type

 The branding has three primary colors.
 Each color is used to create a distinct visual theme for each section (purple is the primary color of the Order section, green of the Inventory section, and pink of the Suppliers section).
-A dark blue and a white are added to the color palette to achieve high contract.
+A dark blue and a white are added to the color palette to achieve high contrast.
 The type scale uses two typefaces: Lato and Roboto Slab.
-The two typefaces make a nice quirky pair, adding to the character of the app.
+The two typefaces make a quirky pair, adding to the character of the app.

 Reflections